oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Referenced Token MAY be encoded as a "CBOR Web Token (CWT)" object according to {{RFC8392}} or other formats based on COSE.
 Referenced Tokens in CBOR should share the same core data structure for a status list reference:

 * The `Status` CBOR structure is a Map that MUST include at least one data item that refers to a status mechanism.
-Each data item in the `Status` CBOR structure comprises a key-value pair, where the key must be a CBOR text string (Major Type 3) specifying the identifier of the status mechanism and the corresponding value defines its contents.
+Each data item in the `Status` CBOR structure comprises a key-value pair, where the key must be a CBOR text string (major type 3) specifying the identifier of the status mechanism and the corresponding value defines its contents.
   * `status_list` (status list): REQUIRED when the status mechanism defined in this specification is used.
 It has the same definition as the `status_list` claim in [](#referenced-token-jose) but MUST be encoded as a `StatusListInfo` CBOR structure with the following fields:
     * `idx`: REQUIRED.
-Unsigned integer (Major Type 0) The `idx` (index) claim MUST specify a non-negative Integer that represents the index to check for status information in the Status List for the current Referenced Token.
+Unsigned integer (major type 0) The `idx` (index) claim MUST specify a non-negative Integer that represents the index to check for status information in the Status List for the current Referenced Token.
     * `uri`: REQUIRED.
-Text string (Major Type 3).
+Text string (major type 3).
 The `uri` (URI) claim MUST specify a String value that identifies the Status List Token containing the status information for the Referenced Token.
 The value of `uri` MUST be a URI conforming to {{RFC3986}}.

 ### CBOR Web Token (CWT) {#referenced-token-cwt}